Goals, Objectives, Rules, Regulations,

 IV.
 Challenge Rules & Regulations:

-- 1. Participant Groups: The Bondar Challenge is open to schools registered that are provided access to the on-line tool kit of resources for teachers/trainers.
-The competition is designed for ages 9 years and older.
+- 1. Participant Groups: The Bondar Challenge is open to schools which are provided access to the online tool kit of resources.
+The competition is designed for ages 11 years and older but younger age groups have successfully participated in the program as well.

 - 2. Number of Entries: A student may submit one (1) entry to the competition.

-- 5. Contest Submissions: An eligible submission to the contest consists of two elements: a photograph and a completed artist’s statement or GEM card.
-Each photograph must be an original taken by the student him/herself.
+- 5. Contest Submissions: An eligible submission to the contest consists of two elements: a photograph and a completed artist’s statement (i.e., a GEM card).
+Each photograph must be an original taken by the students themselves.
 The requirements for the photograph and artist’s statement submission are described below in points 6 and 7.

-- 6. Photograph Submission Guidelines: The photograph MUST be saved as a jpeg file (.jpg) 300 dpi, a high enough resolution to ensure good quality printing should the entry be selected for framing and display (e.g., to print an 8” x 10” print, 300 dpi and no larger than 3000 pixels in the largest dimension).
-Note that no software assisted digital alteration of the photograph is permitted.
-Cell phone or tablet cameras produce insufficient resolution quality.
+- 6. Photograph Submission Guidelines: The photograph MUST be sent as a jpeg file (.jpg) 300 dpi, a high enough resolution to ensure good quality printing should the entry be selected for framing and display (e.g., to print an 8” x 10” print, 300 dpi and no larger than 3000 pixels in the largest dimension).
+Note that software assisted digital alteration of the photograph is not permitted.
+Photographs should be saved with this labeling structure (illustrated here in colours):

-The written submission is comprised of two parts: on the front side of the card, photographic notes, and on the back side of the card the artist statement (or as noted, in a separate document, a written artist statement at the Diamond level).
-Cards are to be bundled in one package from a school with the memory stick containing images and mailed to:
+The written submission is comprised of two parts: on the front side of the card, photographic notes, and on the back side of the card, the artist statement (or as noted, in a separate document, a written artist statement at the Diamond level).
+Paper cards are to be bundled in one package with the print resources and cameras and mailed to The Foundation.
+Our mailing address will be provided by the Program Coordinator via email.
+If a separate written composition is chosen as the format at the Diamond level, it can be submitted in legible handwritten form, or preferably typewritten form, and sent to the Program Coordinator.

 a.
-Photographic Notes (see front side of the card) – A summary follows:
+Photographic Notes (see front of the card) – A summary follows:

 2) Date and time the photograph was taken